Salt and Pepper Tofu

 This salt and pepper tofu recipe features pan-fried tofu with the perfect balance of delicate seasonings.
 Crispy on the outside, fluffy and soft in the middle, this cooks in 20 minutes.

-Salt and pepper tofu was the #1 constant in my family’s Chinese takeout order.
-If you are unfamiliar with this magical dish, it’s fried tofu coated in a combination of salt, white pepper, and Chinese five spices.
-You may have noticed I said ‘was’ and the reason for that is my homemade version is SO MUCH BETTER.
+Salt-and-pepper tofu was the #1 constant in my family’s Chinese takeout order.
+If you are unfamiliar with this magical dish, it’s fried tofu coated with a blend of salt, white pepper, and Chinese five-spice.
+You may have noticed I said ‘was’, and the reason for that is my homemade version is SO MUCH BETTER.

 Table of Contents